Terms & Conditions – Courses

 All pieces in the shop are priced individually – unless otherwise stated.

-All pieces in the Ceramic Forms Shop have been hand-made and sculpted by Ceramic Artist, Michelle Maher in my studio in Dublin, Ireland.
+All pieces in the Ceramic Forms Shop have been hand-made and sculpted by Michelle Maher in her studio in Dublin, Ireland.

 Due to the nature of unique hand-built ceramics please note dimensions are approximate.
 Each piece is also glazed and fired individually so again there can be variation in colours and texture.